HOW TO LOSE BELLY FAT?

 - Whichever camp you’re in, you’ll need to decide if you’re willing to do all the things it takes to get ultra-ripped, and not many people are!

 - If you are currently drinking, you may need to decrease your alcohol intake in order to reach your goal.
 If you’re happy with just a flat stomach, you can probably drink 3-4 servings of alcohol per week.
-However, if you’re looking to get ultra-ripped, drinking should not be a regular activity.
+However, if you’re looking to get ultra-ripped, drinking should not be a regular activity because of the excess calories involved.

 - Your nutrition needs to be healthy, clean, appropriately portioned and consistent.
+Ensuring you have a good protein intake will help you stay full and build muscle which will help you lose bodyfat.
+Stay away from unsustainable tactics like an extreme low-carbohydrate diet or high fat diets.
 Whether you are happy with a flat stomach or looking to get ultra-lean, you can’t get away with entire cheat days.
 If a flat stomach is enough for you 1-2 cheat meals per week is probably alright, whereas those looking to be very lean should keep it to 1-2 cheat meals per month.
+A healthy eating plan will be integral to you reaching your goals.

-- In addition to nutrition, you should be training.
-If you’re less than 15% body fat for men or less than 25% for women, a few cardio sessions per week should be helpful in further reducing body fat percentage.
-However, if you’re higher than that, nutrition and strength training should be your main focus.
+- In addition to a balanced diet, you should be training.
+If you’re less than 15% body fat for men or less than 25% for women, a few aerobic activity sessions per week should be helpful in further reducing body fat percentage.
+However, if you’re higher than that, nutrition and resistance training should be your main focus.
 Everyone should be strength training 3-5 times per week, and incorporating barbell complexes into their training plan.

 - Doing daily short ab workouts is helpful in building the abdominal muscles to create a visual improvement.
 Regular ab work also helps you create a commitment that will be helpful in keeping you motivated to stick with the other key pieces of your fat loss plan.